ITPNYU/ITP-IMA-Community-Guidelines/documents/rules-of-play.md

 ## Unacceptable

-`These behaviors are completely unacceptable within our community and are grounds for disciplinary actions by NYU`
+*These behaviors are completely unacceptable within our community and are grounds for disciplinary actions by NYU.*

 - Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, age, skill level, occupation, or background
 - Threats of violence and deliberate intimidation